-NASSPDA holds a position on the financial return from same-sex partner dance competitions as follows:
+NASSPDA holds a position on the financial return from its sanctioned events as follows:

-- NASSPDA supports non-profits and independent organizers alike to create a reasonable return from revenues to cover expenses and, if possible, make a modest profit. - NASSPDA encourages and urges competition organizers to run financially sustainable competitions while ensuring that dancers who need financial support will not be turned away. - While recognizing that same-sex competitions need to be financially sustainable, NASSPDA encourages and urges competition organizers to ensure accessibility and affordability through volunteering, scholarships, sponsorships, etc.
+- NASSPDA supports non-profits and independent organizers alike to create a reasonable return from revenues to cover expenses and, if possible, make a modest profit. - NASSPDA encourages and urges competition organizers to run financially sustainable competitions while ensuring that dancers who need financial support will not be turned away. - While recognizing that competitions need to be financially sustainable, NASSPDA encourages and urges competition organizers to ensure accessibility and affordability through volunteering, scholarships, sponsorships, etc.